Resizing a Layout Title Block and Border

 To resize a title block and border

-1. Open the layout file that you would like to assign a different page size.
+1. Access the layout file that you would like to assign a different page size.

 Layout showing a title block and border